vkhatri/chef-thumbor-ng/README.md

 ### v0.4.0

-Redis setup is not within the scope of this cookbook and hence `redisio` cookbook dependency has been removed.
+Redis setup is not in the scope of this cookbook and hence `redisio` cookbook dependency has been removed.

 ## Recipes